 Thomas Cromwell – I admit I was curious.
 With two major biographies by David Loades (sadly now deceased) and Tracy Borman in the “post Wolf Hall era”, John Schofield’s outstanding research, and John Hutchinson’s comprehensive list of bribes and property acquisitions all readily available on Amazon to anyone with an interest, is there really anything new to learn about English History’s only Vicegerent of Spirituals?
 After all, it is now common knowledge that Cromwell was a grand host, the literal “life of the party”, wearing costumes paraded before King Henry VIII.
 We also know he was “the neighbor from hell” — a poor snog coming home to find his house pulled off its foundations and moved so Cromwell could grow fig trees on his grounds at Austin Friars.
 We even know about the “bastard daughter”, his rumored childhood ruffianism, and even the candies and jellies Cromwell laid before the Pope.
 What else could there possibly be?

 Enter Diarmaid MacCulloch.
 The world-renowned religious historian and eminent biographer of Cromwell’s friend and ally Thomas Cranmer created the perfect bookend to his award-winning research of England’s first Protestant Archbishop of Canterbury.
-Thomas Cromwell, A Life is a master-class biography at its finest, not only for the breadth and comprehensiveness of MacCulloch’s research of Cromwell’s remarkable life but far more still his analysis of what it all means and just how pervasively the commoner from Putney not only influenced his own times but far more so the future of British culture, government, and religion — and by inevitably by extension, the United States.
+Thomas Cromwell, A Life is a master-class biography at its finest, not only for the breadth and comprehensiveness of MacCulloch’s research of Cromwell’s remarkable life but far more still his analysis of what it all means and just how pervasively the commoner from Putney not only influenced his own times but far more so the future of British culture, government, and religion — and by extension, the United States.